-- 1. Determine whether replication initialization is in progress.
+- 1. Determines whether replication initialization is in progress.
 If it is, the upgrade does not proceed. - 2.
-Inspect all the digests and signatures contained in .rpm file to ensure the integrity and origin of the package.
+Inspects all the digests and signatures that are contained in .rpm file to ensure the integrity and origin of the package.
 If the signature is not valid, the upgrade does not proceed. - 3.
-Determine whether the upgrade from the old version of DD OS to the new one is permissible.
-Data Domain systems running DD OS 5.7.x or 6.0.x can upgrade directly to 6.1.
+Determines whether the upgrade from the old version of DD OS to the new one is permissible.
+Systems running DD OS 6.1.X. or 6.2.X can upgrade directly to 7.0.
 This restriction is due to the RPM signing.
-An upgrade is not generally permitted under these circumstances: - a.
-The upgrade is between the same versions, such as from 6.0.0.1 to 6.0.0.4.
-(This can be overridden in some specific circumstances; consult your Data Domain support representative for further details.) - b.
-The upgrade is backward, such as from 6.0 to 5.7. - c.
-The upgrade exceeds two feature families, such as from 5.5 to 6.0. - 4.
-Determine whether any NFS mount points are unknown.
+An upgrade is not permitted under these circumstances: - a.
+The upgrade target is the same version as the software already running on the system. - b.
+Reverting to a prior release is not allowed, such as from 7.0.0.5 to 6.2.0.10 - c.
+The upgrade exceeds two feature families, such as from 6.0 to 7.0. - 4.
+Determines whether any NFS mount points are unknown.
 If any NFS mount points are unknown, the upgrade does not proceed. - 5.
-Determine whether the previous upgrade, if any, completed successfully.
+Determines whether the previous upgrade, if any, completed successfully.
 If the previous upgrade was unsuccessful or did not complete, the current upgrade does not proceed.